How To Repair Your Credit Score When Buying A House

 Credit counseling agencies are companies that can help you analyze your finances and find realistic solutions for your debt and credit issues.
 Credit counseling agencies take a hard look at your finances and suggest opportunities where you can save.
 They may also contact your creditors on your behalf and negotiate your payment amounts.

-If you decide that you want to work with a credit counseling agency, be picky with your selection.
+If you decide that you want to work with a credit counseling agency, or alternatively look into a credit repair company, be picky with your selection.
 Some credit counseling agencies charge excessive fees that don’t impact your debt.
-Ask about fees, specific pricing, services and products and avoid companies reluctant to provide up-front information on their pricing structures or debt-reduction tactics.
+Ask about fees, specific pricing, services and products and avoid companies reluctant to provide upfront information on their pricing structures or debt-reduction tactics.

-The best route to a better credit score?
-First, know what makes a “good” credit score, which is a range between 621 – 740.
-Then, know what makes up your credit score, including payment history, current loan and credit card debt, length of credit history, account diversification and recent activity.
+The best route to a better credit score when looking into a home loan?
+First, know what makes a “good” credit score, which is a range between 670 – 739.
+Then, know what makes up your score, including payment history, current loan and credit card debt, length of credit history, credit account diversification and recent activity.

 - Check your credit report for errors.